jasonsahl/Phylomark/README.md

 *An additional script Phylomark_v1_1_R.py is included to provide more detailed analysis about nucleotide frequencies in each genomic fragment

+-If there are dashes in your genome names, they get changed to underscores somewhere in the pipeline.
+While I'm trying to track down the source of the error, the current fix is to either remove dashes or replace them with underscores

 -Two new dependencies are required for this script:

 R (tested version = 2.14.1 - R v3 appears to not be supported at this time)